at1as/BetteREST/README.md

 ## Usage

-The easiest way to use BetteR is to install it using the gem:
+The easiest way to use BetteR is to install it using the gem (see - http://rubygems.org/gems/better_rest):
 ```bash
 $ gem install better_rest
 ```